 This year all three of our passport products will now feature a perk that we tested with our 2013 Riesling to Visit Passport, and found it to be successful and appreciated by our customers.
 If you purchase at least one bottle of wine at a majority of the participating wineries in a given passport, make sure the winery stamps that separate, designated page in your passport.
 Provided you mail that stamped page back to the Trail office by the due date, you will receive a complimentary passport of the same kind, for the next season!
 Please review each page in the passport to learn more about the individual participating winery, the hours they are open, dates when they might be closed (especially during the off season), and any specials they may have.

-A list of 2015 participating wineries and their operating hours will be posted soon.
+2015 participating wineries and their operating hours during this passport program: